status-im/nimbus-eth1/README.md

 - some programs in the _tests_ subdirectory do a replay of blockchain database dumps when compiled and run locally.
-The dumps are found in [this](https://github.com/status-im/nimbus-eth1-blobs) module which need to be cloned as _nimbus-eth1-blobs_ parellel to the _nimbus-eth1_ file system root.
+The dumps are found in [this](https://github.com/status-im/nimbus-eth1-blobs) module which need to be cloned as _nimbus-eth1-blobs_ parallel to the _nimbus-eth1_ file system root.

 #### Git submodule workflow